cisagov/dotgov-home/pages/help/help.md

 > **Note**: The security contact role *does not* have an account to the .gov registrar.

 At present, we don't allow a single person to serve as more than one contact – even for the billing account - meaning that three distinct contacts are required.
 (This does *not* apply to security contact.)

-#### We're an elections office.
-Who is our authorizing authority?

-In general, elections offices maintain legal or practical autonomy from a municipality.
-Elections offices should follow the requirements for [independent intrastate]({{ site.baseurl }}/registration/requirements/#independent-intrastate-domains) domains.
-The authorization authority is the highest election official.
-For state-level election offices, the authorizing authority is typically the state's chief election official.
-For local-level election offices, the highest level election official is typically the elected or appointed official that runs the office.

 #### How do I request an exception to the naming requirements?